testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 must keep track of their previous power state.
 This can be done either by storing a flag in `param2` or by registering a separate powered-on node.

-It is illegal to call functions which write to map (like `minetest.set_node`) directly from `update`.
-Such calls have to be wrapped in a `minetest.after` call.
+It is illegal to call functions which write to the map from this function.
+Such function calls need to be wrapped in `minetest.after`.

 ### `init = function(pos, node)`